mattfoster/hackerific.net/content/doing.md

 * Read: The City We Became by [N. K. Jemisin][NKJ]
 * Read: Fugitive Telemetry by [Martha Wells][MW]
 * Read: Bear Head by [Adrian Tchaikovsky][AT]
+* Listened: Underland by [Robert Macfarlane][RM]
+* Listened: Conquering the Electron by Derek Cheung, Eric Brach

 ## April 2021